CloudNativeSDWAN/cnwan-operator/docs/etcd/quickstart.md

 EOF
 ```

-Please notice that the namespace has this label: `operator.cnwan.io/enabled: yes` which inserts the namespace in the opeartor's [allowlist](../concepts.md#namespace-lists).
+Please notice that the namespace has this label: `operator.cnwan.io/monitor: true` which inserts the namespace in the opeartor's [allowlist](../concepts.md#namespace-lists).
 Also notice that the service has annotations that will be registered as [metadata](../concepts.md#metadata):

 ```yaml
 annotations: